stuartellis/sve-personal-website/content/articles/modern-markdown.md

   use GFM syntax.
 - Tools that assume that Markdown documents use CommonMark and GFM syntax may fail on Python Markdown documents.
 - Content from humans often contain formatting errors.
 - Internal and external links may be invalid or broken.
+Use [rumdl](https://www.stuartellis.name/articles/rumdl-markdown-maintenance/) to check internal and anchor links, and a tool such as [lychee](https://lychee.cli.rs/) to check the links to external sites.

 > Use [rumdl](https://www.stuartellis.name/articles/rumdl-markdown-maintenance/) to lint and format Markdown files.
 It
 > supports the popular variations of Markdown, including CommonMark, GFM and Python Markdown.